 by: Cross Trade

-Mariquita's woven golden grass items are bought for fair wages, thus providing a sustainable income for herself and her family.
-Through her partnership with Brazil focused non-profit, Cross Trade (a partner organization of Jesus' Economy), she is able to begin the journey of lifting herself and those around her out of poverty through economic opportunity and empowerment.
+Erlane's (pictured here with his children) woven golden grass items are bought for fair wages, thus providing a sustainable income for his family.
+Through his partnership with Brazil focused non-profit, Cross Trade (a partner organization of Jesus' Economy), he is able to begin the journey of lifting himself and those around him out of poverty through economic opportunity and empowerment.

 Made from all-natural, renewable resources.